25 NC Attractions for families and other cool things to do with kids in North Carolina.

 No Wi-Fi.
 Ellen’s encourages guests to unplug and enjoy the live performances, the music, and the throwback atmosphere.

-While strollers aren’t banned, space is tight, and navigating with one can be tricky especially during busy hours.
+Space is tight, and navigating between booths and tables can be tricky, especially during busy hours.
+We don’t recommend it!

 Yes!
 Large groups are welcome, though everyone will still need to wait in line to be seated since they don’t seat you if you are missing someone in your party.
 For groups larger than 25, you can contact them.